 A lot of preppers are stubborn individuals, which is understandable because it comes with the hobby.
 However, that doesn’t mean that you can’t learn any more valuable information from fellow preppers.

 I’ve had 40-year-old preppers tell me that they’ve learned a lot from my articles and advice, and vice-versa.
 The prepping community has the magnificent advantage of community outreach for advice.
 With this advantage at your disposal, it would be a shame if it went to waste.

 With that said, here are some of the most valuable lessons I can teach you to start developing the military mindset that I have in my years in the U.S. Army.

 You’re Not Special

 There are no awards, nor rewards for a dire-survival environment.
 Your reward is survival, and that should be enough for you.
-If you do things in expectation that you’ll get a reward, you’ll surely be disappointed.
-Everything you do during your time of survival should be for one thing and one thing only, survival.
+If you do things with the expectation that you’ll get a reward, you’ll surely be disappointed.
+Everything you do during your time of survival should be for one thing and one thing only: survival.

 You’re Going to Get Dirty

 The art of survival in a worst-case scenario disaster is a harsh life, not meant for the faint of heart.
 If you have an issue with being wet or getting dirty, you need to get over that quickly.
 Your hair will be gross, you’ll have dry skin, and you’ll have bad breath.
 Get over it, your concern is primarily survival

 Conduct hygiene when you can, but don’t make it your priority over survival.
 There will be some days where you might not have a lot of time for hygiene, so when you get time you need to make the most of it.

 Never hesitate to move through a certain area solely because you don’t want to rip your clothes, or get dirty.
 Hesitation is a very dangerous word when it comes to survival.